thanhqtran/thanhqtran.github.io/research.md

 A general equilibrium OLG model to study Automation, using historical data in Japan and the US.

+**2. Aggregate Productivity Growth in Vietnam: The Gain From Trade.**

+Using the APO data and ADB's Input-Output Table recorded from 2007-2020 to identify and decompose Vietnamese Aggregate Productivity Growth (APG) into Technical Efficiency, Inputs Reallocation Efficiency and Trade Efficiency.

 ## Side Projects

 **1. Simple OLS to assess Chile's Inflation Targeting Policy**.  [[Github]](https://github.com/thanhqtran/chile-inflationtarget-ols)   [[Rpub]](https://rpubs.com/thanhqtran/723473)